GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Identity-Provider-v5-on-Debian-based-Linux-Distribution.md

     -   HTTPS Server Key (Private Key) inside `/etc/ssl/private/$(hostname -f).key`

-    -   Add CA Cert into `/etc/ssl/certs`
+    -   Add CA Cert into `/etc/ssl/certs`:

+        -   If you use Let's Encrypt, you have to do nothing

         -   If you use GEANT TCS:

             -   ``` text